Skip to main content

 1941

 In January 1941, the credit union hired its first full-time employee, Mr. E. C. Corn, to handle clerical and collection work.
-On December 7, 1941, the credit union was directly impacted by the Pearl Harbor attack: Treasurer P. W. Eldred was tragically killed while attempting to reach the credit union, and a bomb hit the building, destroying most loan and share records.
+Later that year, on December 7, 1941, the credit union was directly impacted by the attack on Pearl Harbor.
+Treasurer P. W. Eldred was killed while attempting to reach the credit union, and a bomb hit the building, destroying most loan and share records.
 All records had to be reconstructed, and operations resumed on January 11, 1942.

 1950

-The credit union changed its name to Hickam Federal Credit Union in June 1950.
+We changed our name to Hickam Federal Credit Union in June 1950.

 1951